Expedition against the Chinese in Montrado

 The expedition against the Chinese in Montrado (1854–1855) was a punitive expedition of the Royal Netherlands Indies Army against Chinese kongsi in Montrado (Borneo).

 Background

 The situation after a preview Rebellion in West Kalimantan was not satisfactory for the Dutch.
 In May 1854, a 2,200 men strong expedition was sent to West Kalimantan led by Augustus Johannes Andresen, which had to advance to Monterado.
 The steam ship Celebes, Borneo and Onrust, junk Banda as well as Schooner Haai and Doris, carrying 1,700 men and artillery landed in Sambas and Pontianak.
-Attacks were be launched from 3 directions, Singkawang was the first to be conquered.
+Attacks were launched from 3 directions, Singkawang was the first to be conquered.